jts/nanopolish/docs/source/debug.rst

    * - -w, --window
      - Y
      - NA
-     - Draft genome assembly coordinate string ex. "tig000001:10000-20000".
-It is essential that you wrap the coordinates in apostrophes (\").
+     - Draft genome assembly coordinate string ex. "contig:start-end".
+It is essential that you wrap the coordinates in quotation marks (\").

    * - -o, --output_prefix
      - N